-Over the past hundred years posters have been used as a very effective tool for war-time recruitment, persuasion, motivation, vigilance and also, at times, to instill some form of guilt on the general public.
-These propaganda posters, which in modern times may seem crude and un-just, give you an interesting visual into times gone by.
+Over the past hundred years, posters have been used as a very useful tool for war-time recruitment, persuasion, motivation, vigilance and also, at times, to instill some form of guilt on the general public.
+These propaganda posters, which in modern times may seem crude and unjust, give you an interesting visual into the past.

 Anyway, here are 30 Political Propaganda Posters from Modern History:

 This poster was produced before conscription was introduced in 1916 and aimed to encourage men to join the armed forces through emotional blackmail.

 A poster from 1918 by Lloyd Harrison for the US Food Administration